sycamore-rs/sycamore/docs/next/advanced/attributes_prop.md

 When you're working on code for your own website, props are a great way to pass customizable values to a component.
 If you need to customize an additional attribute on your HTML element, just add a prop!
-On the other hand, when you're working on components used by other people (i.e. component libraries), specifying every possible customization can quickly become unfeasable or even impossible.
+On the other hand, when you're working on components used by other people (i.e. component libraries), specifying every possible customization can quickly become unfeasible or even impossible.

 This is where the `Attributes` type is a useful escape hatch.
 Simply add a field named `attributes` of that type to your props,